1960 Colgate Red Raiders football team

-The 1960 Colgate Red Raiders football team was an American football team that represented Colgate University as an independent during the 1960 NCAA University Division football season.
+The 1960 Colgate Red Raiders football team was an American football team that represented Colgate University as an independent during the 1960 college football season.
 Head coach Alva Kelley returned for his second year, leading the team to an identical 2–7 record.
 John Maloney was the team captain.

 The team played its home games at Colgate Athletic Field in Hamilton, New York.

 Schedule

 Leading players

 Statistical leaders for the 1960 Red Raiders included: